Conveniently located to serve Charleston, SC

 - You are a non-smoker: Smoking negatively affects the health of the skin and can result in complications.
 If you are a smoker, you will need to quit several weeks before the procedure and cannot smoke during recovery.

 Smoking slows down the healing process by decreasing the blood flow to the concerned area.
 Non-smokers are considered good candidates for ear surgery.

 Your Otoplasty Consultation

 During your consultation, you and Dr. Ulm will discuss your goals for otoplasty.
 Be prepared to discuss your medical records and medical history, including any previous otoplasty procedures or relevant surgeries.

 Dr. Ulm will examine your ears and determine if your goals can be achieved using otoplasty.
 If so, Dr. Ulm will choose the best treatment plan based on your circumstances to achieve ideal results.
 A date will be set for the procedure.

 Specific instructions will be provided so you can prepare for ear surgery.
 You may need to stop taking certain medications or supplements and make certain changes to your current lifestyle.

 The exact details of the otoplasty procedure change depending on the details of the case.
 Generally, ear reshaping surgery begins with the application of anesthesia to ensure patient comfort.
 Incisions are then created to give Dr. Ulm access to the underlying tissues.
 Cartilage and soft tissue are altered to resolve the issues, and then the incisions are closed with sutures.

+The patient will have to undergo a recovery period.
 Follow Dr. Ulm’s post-surgical care directions closely to achieve quality results.
 There will be a degree of bruising and swelling, and these will subside in time.
 Taking time off from work will be necessary.